Starting a food truck: here is your checklist

 There are 3 ways to earn money with your own food truck:

-1. Participation in a festival.
-You will be paid by the organisation.
-Festivalgoers might buy coins, for example, which the organisation then settles with you.
+1. Taking part in a festival or event.
+Sometimes you will have to pay a fixed fee and a charge for electricity.
+Visitors usually buy tokens, which you exchange with the organisers for the agreed amount afterwards.
 In addition, you must usually pay a percentage of your sales to the organisation.
 Usually, the percentage is between 15% and 25%.
 At large festivals, this contribution can even reach 40-50%.

 2. Selling directly to consumers: cash or POS terminal (debit card).
 If you are using a cash register, you must make sure it complies with the requirements of the Netherlands Tax Administration (Belastingdienst, in Dutch).

 3. Being contracted by a client.
-In this case, you can agree on a fixed price or bill your client based on actual costs.
+For a wedding, for example.
+In this case, you can agree on a fixed price in advance or bill your client based on actual costs after the event.

 Permits for food trucks